Armed men kidnap 50 women and girls foraging for food in Burkina Faso - Local News 8

 A group of women and girls foraging for wild fruits were abducted by armed men in separate incidents in Burkina Faso, the government said Monday.

-Around 50 women and girls were taken in the incident which happened on January 12 and 13 respectively, according to a statement by the governor of the country’s Sahel region.
+Around 50 women and girls were taken in the incidents which happened on January 12 and 13 respectively, according to a statement by the governor of the country’s Sahel region.

 Some of the women and girls were kidnapped around 15 kilometers from the town of Arbinda, while the others were taken from another locality in the Soum province.